SHARKgamestudio/Licences/Readme.md

 ### Second Letter :
 - A : Any Redistribution
-- N : Non Commercial Only
+- N : Non-Commercial Only

 ### Third Letter :
 - C : Credits Required